 And while it hasn't managed to top the peak of its popularity in 2016, it's still going strong and finding plenty of new ways to improve its player experience.

 So what's the latest news for Pokemon Go?
 As you'd expect, brand new features are being added all the time – with Team Battles recently released and Let's Go: Pikachu and Eevee for Nintendo Switch likely to tie in to the mobile AR game in numerous ways.

-Without further ado, here's our guide to every new update rumors as well as the tweaks promised by Niantic so far.
+So without further ado, here's our guide to all the new updates, rumors and tweaks promised by Niantic so far.